0x61656c/athena/README.md

 # athena
-Athena is a virtual assistant built in Python that doesn't monetize your personal information.
+Athena is a virtual assistant that doesn't monetize your personal information.